Code-Institute-Submissions/TobinStonelake-ms2/README.md

     1. As a Returning or Frequent Visitor, I want a singular portal where all of *Jig & Thonic's* material can be found and, thus, easily shared between others.

-        1. The nature of the modern world and its increased use of mobile-technology means that a singular hub is more important than ever.
+        1. The nature of the modern world and its increased use of mobile technology means that a singular hub is more important than ever.
 This ensures that a User has an easy to reach platform and does not require them to jump across multiple apps or pages to reach all of *Jig & Thonic's* content.
         2. Because of this singular, centralised hub of content.
-User's can easily share the page to others who may be interested in the site or conveyed their interest towards *Jig & Thonic*, via one link.
+Users can easily share the page to others who may be interested in the site or conveyed their interest towards *Jig & Thonic*, via one link.

 * Site Owner Goals